You Must Know The Basics First

 What we’ve discussed so far is what are called “organic search results”, that is, search results that are generated by how relevant the search engine feels the content of your web site is to the word of phrase being researched.

 Well, these are “Paid ads” by businesses who hope to entice the person searching to click on their ad and visit their web site.
 Every time someone clicks on their ad, the business has to pay Google a certain amount of money, whether or not the person buys anything or not, or becomes a customer in the future.
-The charge per click can vary from as little as say .25¢, to as much as $6 or $7, or more.
-The cost is determined by Google depending on how many other businesses are “bidding” for the right to have their ad shown on the side of the search results pages for a particular word or phrase.
+The charge per click can vary from as little as say .25¢, to as much as $6 or $7, or much more.
+The cost is determined by Google depending on how many other businesses are “bidding” for the right to have their ad shown in the search results pages for a particular word or phrase.

 This can become a very expensive proposition, depending on what the charge per click is, and how many people click on your ad.
 And remember, you pay for each click whether or not that person ends up doing business with you or not.